Check your state and local laws for disclosure requirements.

-8. Neighborhood Nuisances
+6. Neighborhood Nuisances

 There’s nothing worse than moving to a new place and discovering something unsettling about its surroundings.
-That’s why home sellers have to disclose any nuisances around the property that could bother or harm new occupants.
+That’s why home sellers typically have to disclose any nuisances around the property that could bother or harm new occupants.

 While these disclosures vary by state, some designated “nuisances” include landfills, farms, airports, shooting ranges, and any nearby business—commercial, industry, or military—that may produce noises, odors, or smoke.

-9. Governance by a Homeowners Association
+7. Governance by a Homeowner’s Association

-Participation in a homeowners or neighborhood association often means annual or monthly fees, as well as rules that might be prohibitive to any changes a home buyer may want to make in the future.
+Participation in a homeowner’s or neighborhood association often means annual or monthly fees, as well as rules that might be prohibitive to changes a home buyer may want to make.
+Some associations prohibit you from constructing a community garden, owning chickens, or growing a native landscape design.
 Since these details factor into a buyer’s decision to purchase a house, you’ll need to give them the full rundown of HOA or NA information.

-11. Other Possible Disclosures
+8. Other Possible Disclosures